-During her time at Rider, Bri has completed two student teaching experiences at Hopewell Valley Central High and Lawrence Middle School.
+At Rider, Barone completed two student teaching experiences at Hopewell Valley Central High and Lawrence Middle School.

-Bri is a member of the Kappa Delta Pi Honor an honor society for education and Society Sigma Tau Delta Honor Society an English honor society.
-She is also a recipient of Rider’s Transfer Trustee Scholarship, a prestigious full-tuition scholarship given to only three top students who transfer from community colleges.
+Barone transferred to Rider from a community college in her home state of Maryland.
+She was also a recipient of Rider’s Transfer Trustee Scholarship, a prestigious full-tuition scholarship awarded to only three top students who transfer from community colleges.

-When looking for a four-year institution to transfer to, Bri, who is a first-generation college student, worried she wouldn’t experience the same level of support or sense of belonging she felt at her Maryland community college.
+When looking for a four-year institution to transfer to, Barone, who is a native of Baltimore, MD, worried she wouldn’t experience the same level of support or sense of belonging she felt at her Maryland community college.
 Luckily, Rider’s dedicated staff made her feel at home before she even arrived.
 She notes that the support she received while navigating the transfer admission process was “incredibly warm, friendly and unforgettable.”
-Additionally, Bri was awarded Rider’s Transfer Trustee Scholarship, a prestigious full-tuition scholarship given to only three top students who transfer from community colleges.
+Additionally, she was awarded Rider’s Transfer Trustee Scholarship, a full-tuition scholarship awarded to only three top students who transfer from a community college.

-Upon entering Rider, she held the position of international vice president with Phi Theta Kappa (PTK), an international honor society.
-As part of Bri’s 2021-22 term, she and fellow members worked to launch the CCsmart (Community College Smart) initiative which works to remove the stigma that surrounds attending community colleges by giving students reliable information about the positive aspects and opportunities of attending a community college, and other available resources.
+After arriving on campus, Barone quickly settled into all that Rider had to offer and became actively involved in various campus organizations.
+Notably, she served as the 2021-22 international vice president of Phi Theta Kappa (PTK), an international honor society.
+As part of her work, she and fellow members worked to launch the CCsmart (Community College Smart) initiative, which works to remove the stigma that surrounds attending community colleges.
+The initiative worked to provide students with reliable information about the positive aspects and opportunities of attending a community college, and other available resources.

-Attending Rider has also allowed Bri to refine and practice her classroom knowledge through her work as a student teacher at Hopewell Valley Central High and Lawrence Middle School.
+On the academic side, the education major found success through experiential experiences that took her learning beyond the classroom, including student teaching at Hopewell Valley Central High and Lawrence Middle School.
 While at Lawrence Middle School, she worked in the Extended Curriculum Program, which follows students through their middle school years to complete research and work on issues within their communities.
-She was also recognized for her research work when she placed third in the John S. Lewis Award Essay and Social Action Project Awards (given on behalf of Rider’s Multicultural Studies Program) for her essay on the unity of family in Black and multi-ethnic children's literature and films.
+She was also recognized for related research work when she placed third in the John S. Lewis Award Essay and Social Action Project Awards (given on behalf of Rider’s Multicultural Studies Program) for her essay on the unity of family in Black and multi-ethnic children's literature and films.